hoardd/hoardd-client/README.md

 # hoardd-client

-This is a golang implementation of an elasticsearch client that queries the [Hoardd OSINT platform](https://hoardd.io) for emails and passwords.
+This is a golang implementation of an elasticsearch client that queries the Hoardd OSINT platform for emails and passwords.

-This version is a "beta" release, so please submit issues if you discover them.
+There is currently no public version of Hoardd, as it is fully owned by Optiv.
+However, a closed beta is starting soon.

-More data and features being added regularly.
+The full Hoardd tool will be released publicly eventually (hopefully in 2021)

-If you have credentials, a kibana service is provided as well for more in-depth manual investigation and browsing of other OSINT.
+No actual data will be provided with the public release, but infrastructure and processing code will be present that will allow anyone to set up their own private instance of Hoardd.
+They could then use this client and the other code contained in the Hoardd repo to process data breaches and other OSINT data to suit their needs. :)

 ## Basic Usage
 1. Download release for your OS from [Releases](https://github.com/hoardd/hoardd-client/releases)